 I want to urge everyone who’s ever dreamed of setting fire to expense reports or tossing a uniform in the dumpster to take a flying leap in the year ahead.
 Now let’s review what you need to do before you pull the ripcord and trust that you’ll land in the right place.

-First and foremost, that financial overhaul you promised yourself for 2016?
+First and foremost, that financial overhaul you promised yourself this year?
 Do it first.
 Unfortunately, it’s true that if you don’t have enough money saved up, you cannot quit your job.

 So decide what your worst-case scenario is, and how far down the road toward that worst-case scenario you are willing to go.
 What kind of income loss are you willing to accept, and for how long?